 Although technically a town, Pondicherry is pretty large and can easily be considered one of the top cities in India to visit if you want to explore the French legacy in India.

-Once here, make sure to visit its French Quarter, which is almost like stepping back in time.
+Once here, make sure to visit the French Quarter, which is almost like stepping back in time.
 It’s so surreal to see.